britslambs/DH110/Assignment2/README.md

 The usability test will be conducted in my room, a quiet place that will be suitable for this study.
 I will be using my Macbook Air Laptop and having Zoom be my video-recording platform.

-The user and I will set next to each other for the entirety of the UT.
+The user and I will sit next to each other for the entirety of the UT.
 I will be telling the user about background information and consent rights.
 The user will be completing the consent, pre-test, post-test, tasks, SUS, product satisfaction, and demographic sections.

 ## Links